-Ransom’s current research includes developing a telehealth (videoconference-based) coaching software for hypertension that will use electrodermal inputs, which measure the electrical resistance of the skin.)
+Ransom’s current research includes developing a telehealth (videoconference-based) coaching software for hypertension that will use electrodermal inputs, which measure the electrical resistance of the skin.
 He will also be contributing to the wellbeing of underserved populations in health in his development of health-technology community engagement frameworks.
-Ransom’s research areas include Data Science and Personal Health Informatics, and is a member of research labs and groups that include: the Consortium on Technology for Proactive Care, the Northeastern Center for technology in Support of Self-Management & Health and the Health Behavior Informatics Lab.
+Ransom’s research areas include Data Science and Personal Health Informatics, and he is a member of research labs and groups that include the Consortium on Technology for Proactive Care, the Northeastern Center for technology in Support of Self-Management & Health and the Health Behavior Informatics Lab.

 - MS in Nutrition, Tufts University

 - BS in Biology, Morehouse College

 - Field of Study: Personal Health Informatics

 What are the specifics of your graduate education (thus far)?